miguelbcodes/Note-App-Js/pseudocode.md

 2. Remove the current note from the array
 3. Update the item from the localStorage using the array value
 4. Update the notes render

+## Edit Notes

+1. Select an item from the localStorage to store the notes If the item's value is null:
+    a.
+Create an empty array to store the notes
+  else:
+    b.
+Recieve the string value from the item and convert it into an array that each element is a note
+3. Open the current note from the array into a new window
+4. Make the note text editable
+5.I If the user clicks the 'close' button:
+  a.
+Close the window without saving the changes
+5.II If the user clicks the 'save' button:
+  a.
+Update the item from the localStorage using the new text typed
+  b.
+Close the window
+  c.
+Update the notes render